-We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012 (the JOBS Act).
+We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012 (JOBS Act).
 For so long as we remain an emerging growth company, we are permitted and plan to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 (SOX), not being required to comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements, reduced disclosure obligations regarding executive compensation, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 As a result, the information we provide stockholders will be different than the information that is available with respect to other public companies.
-In this prospectus, we have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
 We cannot predict whether investors will find our common stock less attractive if we rely on these exemptions.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock, and our stock price may be more volatile.